tilde-love/osc-core/README.md

 OscCore is:

-* Preformant, using the 'Raw' api is typically more that 2x faster than Rug.Osc for read operations.
+* Performant, using the 'Raw' api is typically more that 2x faster than Rug.Osc for read operations.
 * Uses minimal memory footprint / copying for normal operation.